Vapor Barriers in Charlotte, NC

 Did you know that controlling moisture can save you money by moderating temperatures and making your home more energy efficient?
 Additionally, it will be more comfortable and deter the growth of mold in often-neglected areas of your home.
 Luckily there are many moisture-control products and services on the market that can help your home and your wallet.
 One of these solutions is a vapor barrier, also known as a vapor diffusion retarder.
-There are several reasons why you should install a vapor barrier in your home:

-Free Moisture Inspection
+Free Moisture Control Inspection

 Identify: Look for signs of moisture in your basement or crawlspace